SuperDARNCanada/data_flow/README.md

 ## Data Flow
 This repo contains scripts related to data flow and management, from file generation to distribution.
 Each server uses different scripts, but all are contained in this repo.
 Directories are separated by server and usage.

 - borealis - The server that creates the Borealis data files (currently rawacf, antennas\_iq and bfiq).
 - site-linux - The linux server on SuperDARN Canada sites that does further backup/processing and moving of data files to the university campus.
-- superdarn-cssdp - The linux server at the UofS that currently handles uploads to cedar via globus, stages SuperDARN files for other institutions, and backs up data to the campus' long term storage.
+- campus - The linux server sdc-serv at the UofS that currently handles uploads to cedar via globus, stages SuperDARN files for other institutions, and backs up data to the campus' long term storage.
+Currently in process of moving these functions from superdarn-cssdp to sdc-serv.
 - inotify_daemons - Scripts that use `inotifywait` to monitor the data flow and trigger scripts once the preceding script has finished execution.
 These scripts are to be set up as a `systemd` service.
 Example service files are within the `inotify_daemons/services/` directory.
 - library - Bash functions used by data flow scripts.
 - tools - Various scripts used alongside the data flow.
 Ex: log parsing scripts
 - script_archive - Old unused data flow scripts.